-Alzheimer’s disease (AD) is a devastating neurodegenerative disease of the central nervous system which is responsible for 60-80% of all cases of dementia and progressively destroys the cognitive abilities of its victims.
+Alzheimer’s disease (AD) is a devastating neurodegenerative disease of the central nervous system which is responsible for 60-80% of all cases of dementia and progressively destroys the cognitive abilities of those who develop the disease.

 Very early AD

 Mild to moderate AD

 As Alzheimer’s disease progresses, neurofibrillary tangles spread throughout the brain.
 Plaques also spread throughout the brain, starting in the neocortex.
 By the final stage, damage is wide spread and brain tissue has shrunk significantly.

 The World Health Organization recognizes dementia as a global public health priority.
 Worldwide, there is a new case of dementia every three seconds, with an estimated global patient population of approximately 50 million in 2019.
 This is predicted to increase to 152 million by 2050 (World Alzheimer Report 2019: Attitudes to dementia).
 AD is the most common form of dementia, accounting for 60–80% of dementia cases (Alzheimer’s Association).
 The estimated aggregate cost of prevention and treatments in the United States was USD 1 trillion in 2019 and is estimated by Alzheimer’s Disease International, or ADI, to grow to USD 2 trillion in 2030.
 ADI estimates the cost of prevention and treatment in the United States could be reduced by 35−40% in 2050 if the onset of AD could be delayed by five years in the patient population.
 In addition, the prevalence of AD in people with DS is more than 50% over the age of 50 and 75–100% over the age of 60 (Strydom A., et al., Alzheimers Dement (NY), 2018).
 DS affects approximately one in 1,000 live births worldwide.